-Administrative assistants are the operational backbone of Canadian workplaces — and they are needed in virtually every organization, in every industry, in every province across the country.
-From small businesses and law firms to hospitals, school boards, and government departments, the demand for skilled administrative professionals is one of the most consistent and widespread in the entire Canadian labour market.
+Administrative assistants are the operational backbone of Canadian workplaces—and they are needed in virtually every organization, in every industry, in every province across the country.
+From small businesses and law firms to hospitals, school boards, and government departments, the demand for skilled administrative professionals is one of the most consistent and widespread in the entire Canadian labor market.

 In British Columbia, this translates into exceptional opportunity.
-According to WorkBC, administrative assistants (NOC 13110) in B.C. can expect an estimated 12,880 job openings between 2025 and 2035 WorkBC — making this one of the highest-volume employment outlooks of any program offered at Edison College, and a strong signal that diploma-trained graduates will find consistent demand throughout their careers.
+According to WorkBC, administrative assistants (NOC 13110) in B.C. can expect an estimated 12,880 job openings between 2025 and 2035.

 Edison College offers this program both in-class at our Victoria campus and fully online — meaning students across Canada, from British Columbia and Manitoba to New Brunswick and Nova Scotia, can complete this diploma and step into administrative roles in their home province without relocating or leaving their current commitments behind.